Essential closed surfaces and finite coverings of negatively curved cusped 3-manifolds: Properties of ideal triangulations

 We will show that $S$ is orientable and that $f$ is an immersion.
-Indeed, from the triangulation $\mathcal{D}$ and by means of $f,$ a cell decomposition $\mathcal{T}$ is induced on $S.$ Each cell $T\in \mathcal{T}$ is either a triangle or a quadrilateral in the sense that, a triangle (resp. quadrilateral) $T\in \mathcal{T}$ is mapped by $f$ to a triangular (resp. quadrilateral) disc type in some tetrahedron of $\mathcal{D}.$ As $f$ is $1-1$ on each cell $T\in \mathcal{T}$ we may assume that the images $f(T),$ intersect each other in $M-$ $\mathcal{D}^{(1)}.$ Therefore, since all self intersection points of $f(T),$ $T\in \mathcal{T}$ are generically either double or triple intersection points and since $f$ is assumed to be smooth, we deduce that $f$ is an immersion.
+Indeed, from the triangulation $\mathcal{D}$ and by means of $f,$ a cell decomposition $\mathcal{T}$ is induced on $S.$ Each cell $T\in \mathcal{T}$ is either a triangle or a quadrilateral in the sense that, a triangle (resp. quadrilateral) $T\in \mathcal{T}$ is mapped by $f$ to a triangular (resp. quadrilateral) disc type in some tetrahedron of $\mathcal{D}.$ As $f$ is $1-1$ on each cell $T\in \mathcal{T}$ we may assume that the images $f(T),$ intersect each other in $M_{d}-$ $\mathcal{D}^{(1)}.$ From our construction $S_{1}$ induces at most two disc types in each tetrahedron of $\mathcal{D}.$ Therefore, all intersection points of $f(T),$ $T\in \mathcal{T}$ are generically double points and since $f$ is assumed to be smooth, we deduce that $f$ is an immersion.
 Finally, since $M_{d}$ is orientable all tetrahedra $D_{i}$ can be oriented compatibly and thus all $T\in \mathcal{T}$ inherit orientations from $D_{i}$ which are also compatible.
 Therefore $S$ is an orientable surface.

 Now we will derive the existence of a normal surface $S_{0}$ in $M_{d}$ from the existence of $f:S\rightarrow M_{d}.$ For this, we perform within each tetrahedron isotopies and surgeries following the next rules: